OnixClient-Scripts/OnixClient_Scripts/README.md

-make sure to have the tsData.txt file in the data folder and the sprintCommand.lua in the command folder and readfile.lua library in the library folder
+make sure to have the tsData.txt file in the data folder and the sprintCommand.lua in the command folder and readfile.lua library in the library folder.

-in  tsData.txt file, first line is the text that will be displayed as text in [text: (Toggled)]
+in  tsData.txt file, first line is the text that will be displayed as text in [text: (Toggled)].

-second, third, fourth and fifth are the rgba value codes
+second, third, fourth and fifth are the rgba value codes.

-to use the command, do ".ts color r g b a" by replacing r, g, b and a by the value from 0 to 255 or ".ts text New Text" to change the indicator text.
+To use the command, do ".ts color r g b a" by replacing r, g, b and a by the value from 0 to 255 or ".ts text New Text" to change the indicator text.

 [<h2>World Edit</h2>](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Modules/world_edit_mod.lua)
 Make your construction easier.